 life, it’s so important to have go-to recipes to make in a hurry with what you have on hand.

-This recipe calls for bell peppers, garlic and onion in addition to the ground beef.
-You can use fresh vegetable in it, or check your freezer section at the store for frozen diced onion and frozen bell peppers.
+This recipe calls for bell peppers, garlic, and onion in addition to ground beef.
+You can use fresh vegetables in it, or check your freezer section at the store for frozen diced onion and frozen bell peppers.
 Having those will make prep for this recipe even faster.
 If you keep a jar of minced garlic in your fridge, this meal will come together in no time. …but don’t skimp on the garlic.
 It’s the key ingredient in this recipe.

 - Zucchini Taco Skillet